 An emergency can be defined as a sudden generally unexpected condition requiring IMMEDIATE care.
 Our knowledgeable and caring staff can help you determine whether or not a situation requires you to be seen right away.
 Below are symptoms to help you determine if a situation is an emergency.

 Patient’s seen on an emergency basis are triaged by our team soon after arrival.
 Triage involves evaluating each patient’s condition briefly to determine the appropriate course of action.
-If immediate care is not required, your pet will be seen as soon as one of our doctors is available.
+If immediate care is not required, your pet will be seen as soon as a doctor is available.
 We give each patient the time and attention needed.
 We appreciate your patience if a wait is necessary.
 Every effort will be made to ensure your pet’s comfort and safety while awaiting treatment.

 Always remember that any first-aid administered to your pet must be followed by immediate veterinary care!